lu-w/topllet/README.md

 ### Tests

 We provide a suite of test cases for MTCQ answering.
-To run those, call `mvn -pl tests test -Dtest=MTCQTestSuite` from this folder.
+To run the full suite, call `mvn -pl tests test -Dtest=MTCQTestSuite` from this folder.

 ### Logging

-In contrast to the upstream version of `openllet`, this version allows a fine-tuned control over logging.
+In contrast to the upstream version, this fork allows a fine-tuned control over logging.
 For this, instead of directly running `topllet`, use `export JAVA_OPTS="-Djava.util.logging.config.file=path/to/logging.properties"; topllet`.